ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 It would be beneficial to be proficient at all the patterns mentioned above, though if not, then this chart is still perfect for training these.
 At 200 BPM, this can be comfortable for most tournament players who have at least reached the 4 digit rank, and there's also higher rates of this chart, reaching up to 280 BPM without DT.

 Do you want to see if your fundamentals are good enough for the world stage?
 Maybe you just want to train yourself and get more proficient at the jumpstream category?
-Then I think it would be... wise for you to vote 'YES' for this to get in Loved!
+Then I think it would be... wise for you to vote "YES" for this to get in Loved!

 [![](/wiki/shared/news/2025-10-14-project-loved-october-2025/809684.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})